There are now literary festivals throughout the year in the UK, and in most areas of the country. The largest ones include:

 TS Eliot Festival

-9th & 10th July 2016 in the grounds of Little Gidding, which inspired Eliot's final Quartet.
-Organised by the Eliot Society and featuring a range of events including discussion of the Four Quartets and, on the Sunday, a special reading of Little Gidding.
+In the grounds of Little Gidding, which inspired Eliot's final Quartet.
+Organised by the Eliot Society and featuring a range of events including discussion of the Four Quartets.

 Details and booking: www.eliotsociety.org.uk/festival-2016/